Skip to Content

 MoPop sits next to the Space Needle, inside a trio of metal shells designed by Frank Gehry; one is iridescent purple.
 It’s pretty hard to miss.

-seattle's museum of pop culture is in a building that looks like 3 inverted metal cups, a distinct, frank gehry design.
+Seattle's museum of pop culture is in a building that looks like 3 inverted metal cups, a distinct, frank gehry design.

 We visited back when it was the Experience Music Project.
 Now it strives to house an impressive collection of artifacts from a broader swath of pop culture.

-Practical Information for Your Seattle Weekend Getaway
+Practical Information for Your Family Weekend In Seattle

 Seattle Weather

-Summer days can be warm but it can cool off at night.
+On the other hand, the climate is pretty temperate.
+Summer days are warm, but it can cool off at night.
 Oddly enough, summers aren’t very humid.
-Light pants, Capri pants or summer dresses are ideal for sightseeing; have a light sweater or hoodie handy after the sun goes down.
+Light pants, shorts or summer dresses are ideal for sightseeing; have a light sweater or hoodies handy after the sun goes down.

 Pin it for later!